mmennelle/degreelink/docs/PREREQUISITE_IMPLEMENTATION.md

-# Prerequisite Implementation Documentation
+# Course Prerequisite System

 ## Overview

-Prerequisites are now handled at the **course level** rather than as a requirement type.
-This allows for more flexible and accurate prerequisite validation that respects equivalencies across institutions.
+Prerequisites are handled at the **course level**, allowing for flexible and accurate prerequisite validation that respects equivalencies across institutions.

-## Key Changes
+## System Design

-### 1. Removed `conditional` Requirement Type
+### Requirement Types

-**Previous System:**
-- Requirements could be typed as `simple`, `grouped`, or `conditional`
-- `conditional` was intended for sequential/prerequisite requirements
-- Implementation was incomplete (placeholder only)

-**Current System:**
-- Requirements are now only `simple` or `grouped`
+**Available types:**
 - `simple` = pool of courses (choose any to meet credit goal)
 - `grouped` = multiple mandatory subdivisions (must satisfy ALL groups)

-- Prerequisites are specified per-course in the Course model
+Prerequisites are specified per-course in the Course model, not as a requirement type.

-### 2. Course-Level Prerequisites
+### Course-Level Prerequisites

 **Course Model** (`backend/models/course.py`):
 ```python